l0c0b0b0/bit00/README.md

 ## Installation

-AutoRecon is a manually installation.
+BIT00 is a manually installation.
 Before installation using any of these methods, certain requirements need to be fulfilled.
 If you have not refreshed your apt cache recently, run the following command so you are installing the latest available packages:

 ```bash